 As a woman in corporate, the challenges I have come across are likely, all too familiar to many.
-Yet, we often take them in stride, instinctively finding ways to manage and navigate these hurdles.
+Yet, we often take them in stride, instinctively finding ways to manage and navigate these obstacles.

 1. Work-Life Imbalance

 Multiple Responsibilities: Balancing demanding work responsibilities with family and household duties can lead to chronic stress.
 Many of us experience the heart-wrenching guilt of not giving enough to either our professional duties or our family responsibilities.
 It is the late-night worries about unfinished tasks or the moments of feeling overwhelmed by the weight of expectations.
-The work-life imbalance can be attributed to the next challenge we face as a woman.

 Lack of Flexibility: Inflexible work hours and lack of remote work options can aggravate stress for women who need to manage both professional and personal commitments.